 All right.

-Um I'm reading uh Joel Pollock's story in Breitbart about this, and apparently the Anti-Defamation League uh deleted uh an entire part of their website called the Glossary of Extremism, because there was something on there that was sort of anti-TP USA, and uh the Jewish insiders reporting this.
+And apparently the Anti-Defamation League deleted an entire part of their website called the Glossary of Extremism because there was something on there that was sort of anti-TPUSA.

-It says, under oppression from Elon Musk and Donald Trump and prominent right-wing activists, in the wake of the assassination of Charlotte Kirk, the anti-defamation league is removing its glossary, blah, blah.
+It says, under oppression from Elon Musk and Donald Trump and prominent right-wing activists, in the wake of the assassination of Charlotte Kirk, the Anti-Defamation League is removing its glossary, blah, blah, blah.

-But um the data the database had identified over a thousand terms relating to extremist ideology.
+But the database had identified over a thousand terms relating to extremist ideology.

-Um an ADL spokesperson confirmed that they removed that glossary, and it does not consider uh TPUSA turning point to be a quote extremist group.
+And it does not consider TPUSA turning point to be a, quote, extremist group.

 They also had a backgrounder page on Turning Point USA, which remains there, but they've edited it.

-So the original version said uh Kirk has created a vast platform for extremists and far-right conspiracy theorists to speak and attend his uh annual America Fest and other events sponsored by them.
+So the original version said, Kirk has created a vast platform for extremists and far-right conspiracy theorists who speak and attend his annual America Fest and other events sponsored by them.

-So their backgrounder was that it's a it's a big platform, and there could be some extremists uh who are attending.
+So their backgrounder was that it's a big platform, and there could be some extremists who are attending.

-The new version adds that Kirk himself publicly condemned such groups, yeah.
+The new version adds that Kirk himself publicly condemns such groups.

-That seems like that would be important to include he publicly condemned such groups, insisting that they did not represent TPOC and their beliefs.
+He publicly condemns such groups, insisting that they did not represent TPOC and their beliefs.

 Okay.